Read time: 12 minutes | Key insight: Their ghosting says everything about them and nothing about you

 Feel disappointment without detaching completely.

-Your need for understanding is valid—but not always satisfiable.
+• Your need for understanding is valid.
+But not everything can be understood.

-Connection and autonomy can coexist.
-One rejection doesn’t negate future possibilities.
+• Connection and autonomy can coexist.
+One rejection doesn’t mean all connection depletes you.

 More on Type 5s